bozyurt21/photository/README.md

 ## 4. Image Detail Screen

 After I have successfully manage to group images, it was time for me to work on image detail screen.
 Since both GroupDetailScreen and ImageDetailScreen were SwiftUI views, I have used NavigationLink directly to navigate in between.
 Therefore each time user click on image, the app navigate to ImageDetailScreen.
 In ImageDetailScreen, I have used TabView, since the images should be scrollable.
 To be able to do that, I needed to know the current index of the image in Photo's array so I have used enumerator method to gave me tuple of indexes and AppPhoto's as well but since enumerator method's output is not identifieable, I needed to declare that each element's id is their own identifier both in GroupDetailScreen and ImageDetailScreen since I should know the start index as well which is going to be sent by the GroupDetailScreen to ImageDetailScreen.

+## 5. Showing Downloading Process

+When ImageDetailScreen impelentation has done, I have decided to work on download progress bar.
+I wanted it to be shown on the screen when user add image so I have started implementing it on Home Screen.
+First, I have started with adding image count informations below the folders so it would be easier for me to track down if the download progress bar works correctly.
+After I finished configuring the download progress bar view, I have started on working how can I add it.
+I knew I needed to know the total images selected from the picker so I needed to show the progress bar when user selected the images from the picker.
+First, I have tried to implemented it in the picker method updateUIViewController since it would be called when the state of the picker has changed but it did not worked since when I call it, the picker was already dismissed.
+Then I have realized, I am already calling the picker on HomeScreen and if I would add the total count to add assets then I could update the progress bar using progressHandler with the information of assets added and the total assets selected.
+So progressHandler function will take the inputs, inform the functions inside about the change.
+Since the progress finished when all the images processed, it is not synchronious function, I need to update the progress for every image added not just for one image.
+The problems I encounter while implementing the functionality were when I added the second time, since at first I was tracking the image added by counting the images in photos, it was not been able to complete because processed and total were never become equal.
+I have decided to use a private processed instance in PhotoLibraryManager instead and track down the images that proceed by adding one.
+Even though it solves the problem I was having with adding images second time, it was not being able to solve the problem of adding same images for the second time.
+Since I was increasing the number of items that proceed when I add a new item, it was not being able to equal to total still so I have decided to add one to proceed anyway and when I done it, it had solved the problem but then I have realized, even though the downloaded ended, the group counts info was not updated unless I reopen the app which means the collection view and group's reloaded which wasn't happening after I have added the images since I was not calling the function inside the progressHandler clousure.
+When I added the functions inside the clousure, the app was working as I intended.